Pattern Day Trader Workaround: Tips and tricks you need to know

 Undoubtedly, this is your best option.

 Many foreign brokerages have reliable services and can provide you with the flexibility you need.
-The only downside is currency risk.
+The biggest downside is currency risk.

 By opening accounts denominated in foreign currency, you risk translation losses – similar to a multinational corporation that operates in foreign markets.